 - Close windows and doors. - Walk or crawl to the nearest exit.
-(Exit routes are posted in the rooms and throughout the buildings.) - Do not use elevators. - Assemble in a pre-designated area where hall advisors will attempt to take a head count. - Do not re-enter the building until cleared to do so by the hall advisor, a fire officer, or a police officer.
+(Exit routes are posted in the rooms and throughout the buildings.) - Do not use elevators. - Assemble in a pre-designated area where Jerusalem Center personnel will attempt to take a head count. - Do not re-enter the building until cleared to do so by Jerusalem Center personnel, a fire officer, or a police officer.

-When residents discover a fire they should:
+When residents discover a fire:

-- Activate the fire alarm system and then leave the building, shouting and knocking on doors as they leave. - Only attempt to rescue others if they can do so safely. - Not attempt fighting a serious fire.
+- Activate the fire alarm system and then leave the building, shouting and knocking on doors as they leave. - Only attempt to rescue others if they can do so safely. - Do NOT attempt fighting a serious fire.